ept/blog/scaling.md

 system, and helped keep things ticking along for another few months.
 That's just one example of how it can be helpful to think about using memory efficiently.

-## 5. Realistic load testing is hard

-Improving the performance of a system is ideally a very scientific process.
-You have in your head a model of what your system is doing, and a theory of where the expensive operations are.
-You propose a change to the system, and predict what the outcome will be.
-Then you make the change, observe the system's behaviour under laboratory conditions, and thus gather evidence which either confirms or contradicts your theory.
-That way you iterate your way to a better theory, and also a better-performing implementation.

-Sadly, we hardly ever managed to do it that way in practice.
-If we were optimising a microbenchmark, running the same code a million times in a tight loop, it would be easy.
-But we are dealing with large volumes of data, spread out across multiple machines.
-If you read the same item a million times in a loop, it will simply be cached, and the load test tells you nothing.
-If you want meaningful results, the load test needs to simulate a realistically large working set, a realistic mixture of reads and writes, realistic distribution of requests over time, and so on.
-And that is difficult.

-It's difficult enough to simply _know_ what your access patterns actually are, let alone simulate them.
-You can do some statistical analysis of your access logs (to determine something like _"x% of requests are for y% of the items in the database"_).
-Then you can generate a reasonably representative load of artificial requests, and run it against a copy of your real dataset.
-Simulating writes is harder, as you may need to account for business logic rules (e.g. a sequential workflow must first update A, then update B, then update C) and deal with changes that can happen only once (if your write changes state from D to E, you can't change from D to E again later in the test, as you're already in state E).

-Even harder if you want to test with a dataset that is larger than the one you actually have (so that you can find out what happens when you double your userbase, and prepare for that event).
-Now you have to work out the statistical properties of your dataset (the distribution of friends per user is a power law with x parameters, the correlation between one user's number of friends and the number of friends that their friends have is y, etc) and generate a synthetic dataset with those parameters.
-You are now in deep, deep yak shaving territory.
-Step back from that yak.

-In practice, it hardly ever works that way.
-We're lucky if, sometimes, we can run the old code and the new code side-by-side, and observe how they perform in comparison.
-Often, not even that is possible.
-Usually we often just cross our fingers, deploy, and roll back if the change seems to have made things worse.
-That is deeply unsatisfying for a scientifically-minded person, but it more or less gets the job done.

 ## 6. Change capture is under-appreciated

 So far I've only talked about things that suck -- sorry about the negativity.
 As final point, I'd